adamhughes86/CCF1/README.md

 Consistent CSS Formatting - A CSS Formatting Standard

 ## 1. Overview
+**This is a work in progress**

-These standards are only applied to Input CSS and not Output CSS.
+These standards are only applied to *Input CSS* and not *Output CSS*.
 With ever expanding Preprocessor use it is harder to maintain your output CSS if you want to make use of extends and mixins.
-By defining that this standard only applies to Input CSS means we don’t need to worry about using a Preprocessor or writing in standard CSS.
-Sass will be used for examples but these rules should be carried over to your preprocessor of choice.
+By defining that this standard only applies to Input CSS means we don’t need to worry about using a Preprocessor or writing in standard CSS. *Sass will be used for examples* but these rules should be carried over to your preprocessor of choice.

 ### 2. Spaces and Indentation
 - Use 4 spaces instead of tabs for indentation
-- Opening braces must have 1 space between them and the last selector
+- Opening braces **must** have 1 space between them and the last selector
-- Closing brace must be on it's own line
+- The closing brace **must** be on it's own line
-- 1 space must seperate the declaration property and the value.
+- 1 space **must** seperate the declaration property and the value.
 This space should follow the colon.
 There should be no space between the property and colon
-- There must not be trailing whitespace on declarations
+- There **must not** be trailing whitespace on declarations
 - Blank lines may be used to separate blocks of code but no more than 2 blank lines should be used
 - Indent all block content
+- When grouping selectors, individual selectors **must** be on separate lines

 ##### Example code block
     .nav {